The Scrap Project Initiative

 Circularity means designing products that last and that can be reused, and repaired, over time.
 We are continually improving our practices to ensure the longest life possible for our products, prioritising zero waste, minimising our environmental footprint, and supporting the transition towards a circular economy.

 We are a plastic-free brand.
 As of 2020, we have eliminated the use of plastic in our packaging process and use brown paper bags and banderoles instead as an eco-friendly alternative.
 Our tags are completely organic and free of plastic or any other harmful material as well.

 We believe in the ideals of slow fashion.
 That means we make clothes keeping in mind the concepts of Quality, Durability, and Affordability.
 The three pillars of Turn Black.

 Fact – 85 percent of the world’s ocean debris is made up of microfibre waste released into our water bodies at the time of manufacturing garments, and later in the process of washing them.

-We encourage our patrons to help reduce the microfibre waste thus produced while washing garments, and choosing alternative eco-friendly ways of cleaning instead.
+We encourage our patrons to help reduce the microfibre waste thus produced while washing garments, and choose alternative eco-friendly ways of cleaning instead.
 For this purpose, we have put together a caring guide for you to go through and take part.

 In order to ensure the longevity of Turn Black garments and for the sake of a circular economy, here’s everything you need to know about how to take care of the apparel.
-As our first instinct is to dispose of clothing at the first sign of wear and tear, we make sure that our garments made with so much love don’t end up in the dump too soon or ever, in turn polluting the environment, and disrupting our ecosystem.
-We are in this together, and the time for change is now.
+As our first instinct is to dispose of clothing at the first sign of wear and tear, we make sure that our garments made with so much love don’t end up in the dump too soon or ever, in turn polluting the environment and disrupting our ecosystem.

 To close the loop on waste produced by us and implement better waste management systems, we give you the ultimate alternatives that can help us save our environment, by simply staying conscious and consuming responsibly.